 - Reminisce.
 This session is about you and your relationship.
 It may feel awkward at first to cuddle up in public, but we are here to celebrate your relationship and history.
 It’s like a special date (except there’s someone with a camera nearby).
 Think about your history together, your first date, the first time you danced together–all the little memories that remind you why you’re going to get married.

 - All Hands on Deck.
 Unless you’re directed otherwise, try to keep your hands on each other… hold hands, play with his hair, wrap your arms around each other.

 - Hips Don’t Lie.
 Shakira is right.
 When you’re standing together, bring those hips together.
-You wanna hold each other like college kids that just figured out how to talk to the opposite sex.
+You wanna hold each other like college kids that finally figured out how to talk to someone you’re into.
 Not like middle schoolers (unless you were far more socially adept than I was, I suppose).

 - PDA is A-OKAY.
 Well, you don’t have to make out in front of the camera, but we need to see that you’re at least into each other.
 Snuggle, eskimo kisses, smush your faces together… in other words get close!

 - Sometimes be unnatural.
 So I do like to play with an editorial style sometimes if the light is dramatic or there’s a possibility to play with context and composition.
 Go with it.
 It can be awesome.